Triumph TR7 Sprint

-The Triumph TR7 Sprint version of the Triumph TR7 sports car was produced in 1977 by the Triumph Motor Company then part of British Leyland.
+The Triumph TR7 Sprint version of the Triumph TR7 sports car was produced in 1977 by the Triumph Motor Company, then part of British Leyland.
 However, it was produced in only very limited numbers: Probably a maximum of 61 in total were manufactured.
 It used the 127 bhp, 16-valve, 2-litre version of the Triumph slant-four engine from the Triumph Dolomite Sprint, a highly tuned version of which, "rated at 225 bhp at 8000 rpm" by 1977, was used in the Group 4 TR7 cars of the BL works rally team, from 1976 until 1978.
 This was instead of the TR7 base model's 105 bhp, 8-valve, 2-litre version of the same basic slant-4 engine.
-The 16-valve version was originally specified in the Dolomite Sprint at 135 bhp, and "Spenser King relates how he went away on holiday and came back to find an engine running on the bed giving 150 bhp at the first build."
+The 16-valve version was originally specified in the Dolomite Sprint at 135 bhp, and "Spencer King relates how he went away on holiday and came back to find an engine running on the bed giving 150 bhp at the first build."

 The reasons why so few TR7 Sprints were produced has been a matter of some debate, since it was never a catalogued model.
 It is widely assumed that the TR7 Sprints were built with the intention of it being produced for sale, but cancelled after only a few had been made.
 The suggestions are that it was either cancelled as a result of industrial action, and the consequent loss of BL's market share, or because the sales and marketing department did not want it, as it was not a sufficient improvement over the TR7 base model or because it could not meet the 1976 changes to emissions legislation requirements for the US market - at which the TR7 and later TR8 were primarily aimed.
 It has also been noted that none of the suggested reasons for cancellation are a good match for when the main production ceased about the end of June 1977.
 Neither do they explain why a 16-valve model would have started production with the TR8 so near, why no proper records for the model have been found, nor why the cars that were built would have been sold off, rather than scrapped or returned to normal specification - as happened to the 25 or so O-series engined TR7 version development cars when that programme was cancelled a few years later.